akullpp/awesome-java/README.md

 * [Akka](http://akka.io) - Toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications.
 * [JGroups](http://www.jgroups.org/) - Toolkit for reliable messaging and creating clusters whose nodes can send messages to each other.
 * [Apache ZooKeeper](http://zookeeper.apache.org/) - Coordination service with distributed configuration, synchronization, and naming registry for large distributed systems.

+## Distribution

+*Tools which handle the distribution of Java applications in native formats.*

+* [Launch4j](http://launch4j.sourceforge.net/) - Wraps JARs in lightweight and native Windows executables.
+* [packr](https://github.com/libgdx/packr#packr) - Packs your JAR, assets and JVM for native distribution on Windows, Linux and Mac OS X.

 ## GUI